 One challenge in the probiotic field is that often products are marketed as dietary supplements, but have evidence for clinical uses.
 Probiotics may be used in a variety of clinical settings, sometimes in high-risk patients, even though they are not approved as drugs.
 Although probiotics have been shown to be safe for many uses, their safety must be considered carefully for some uses.
 People with immunodeficiency, short bowel syndrome, and premature infants may be at higher risk for adverse events.
-Use of Lactobacillus rhamnosus GG in critically ill children recently led to bacteremia.
+Use of Lacticaseibacillus rhamnosus GG in critically ill children led to bacteremia.
 This serves as a caution, even though no clinical outcomes were reported.
 In some cases, adverse events after consumption of probiotics have been reported, but they are rare and limited to people with underlying disease.

-Even among vulnerable populations, such as preterm infants and patients with HIV (see here and here), those with cancer, or those in an immunocompromised condition, strains of Lactobacillus, Bifidobacterium and Saccharomyces have been used safely.
+Even among vulnerable populations, such as preterm infants and patients with HIV (see here and here), those with cancer, and other immunocompromised conditions, strains of lactobacilli, Bifidobacterium and Saccharomyces have been used safely.
 However, manufacturers should meet specific quality needs for the target population and make testing results available for review before recommending probiotic products to at-risk individuals.

 Other considerations needed for safety assessments include route of administration, dose and final product formulation.
-Deviations in any of these parameters trigger a re-evaluation of safety.
+Deviations in any of these parameters from those used in safety evaluations trigger a re-evaluation of safety.

-In conclusion, many probiotic species have a history of safe use and many clinical trials of strains of these species show a low risk for adverse events.
+In summary, many probiotic species have a history of safe use and many clinical trials of strains of these species show a low risk for adverse events.
 However, the safety of probiotics comprising newly identified species remains to be established.